dret/lectures/thiqah-2017/README.md

-# MCI API Bootcamp 2017
+# THIQAH API Bootcamp 2017

-Slides for the API Bootcamp at MCI, Riyadh, Saudi Arabia, on June 14/15, 2017.
+Slides for the API Bootcamp at THIQAH, Riyadh, Saudi Arabia, on June 14/15, 2017.

 ## License